srbhuyan/sdcn_p5_vehicle_detection_and_tracking/writeup_report.md

 ####Filtering False Positives and Combining Overlapping Bounding Boxes

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+I am tracking 10 frames (line 282 in `main.py`) of the video for overlapping boxes and to build the heatmap.
+I am using a threshold of 5 (line 283 in `main.py`) to filter false positives.
+The implementation can be found in the functions defined in lines 230 through 277 in file `main.py`.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: